Puppy nutrition 101: what puppies eat for optimal health

 Puppies don’t need “puppy food”: they need the right portion of nutrient-dense real food.

 Quality nutrition is key to raising a healthy and well-adjusted puppy.
-Our meals are complete and balanced, for all life stages including puppies: formulated by a team of board-certified veterinary nutritionists, to go above and beyond AAFCO and FEDIAF standards — helping puppies thrive.
+Lyka's meals are complete and balanced, for all life stages including puppies: formulated by a team of board-certified veterinary nutritionists, to go above and beyond AAFCO and FEDIAF standards — helping puppies thrive.

 Level of processing